lmeyer2/coreclr-wiki/Windows-instructions.md

 Build the Framework
 ===================

 Build the framework out of the corefx directory.
-You need to pass some special parameters to build.cmd.

 	c:\git\corefx>build.cmd